The Best Swimming Holes in Vermont

 Terrill Gorge, Morrisville

 Terrill Gorge is a small but beautiful waterfall famous amongst locals and tourists.
 Its popularity is partly because there are only a few waterfalls in the area, most inaccessible.
 The fall is about 5 feet tall, but 10 feet in width certainly adds charm.
-The pool depth is also decent enough at about 10-15 feet filled with cold water.
-Cliff jumping is famous, but it is not recommended given the underwater terrain and relatively shallow pool depth.
+The pool depth is also decent, about 10-15 feet, and it’s filled with cold water.
+Cliff jumping is famous, but it is not recommended due to the underwater terrain and the relatively shallow pool depth.

 Lareau Hole, Waitsfield

-Lareau Hole is a great place to hang out with families with young kids as it caters to adults and kids alike.
-Kids can learn to tread on the water at the shallow shore while the adults can dive 12 feet deep hole surrounded by a boulder.
-The place also has a sandy bank and grassy area, making a brilliant picnic spot.
+Lareau Hole is a great place to hang out with families with young kids, as it caters to both adults and kids.
+Kids can learn to tread water at the shallow shore, while the adults can dive into a 12-foot-deep hole surrounded by boulders.
+The place also has a sandy bank and grassy area, making it a brilliant picnic spot.

 Dorset Quarry, Dorset – Dorset Marble Park

-It is an abandoned marble quarry filled with water and converted into a park by authority.
-The area is one of the hotspots for a picnic amongst locals, and cliff jumping is also very popular.
+It is an abandoned marble quarry filled with water and converted into a park by the authorities.
+The area is a hotspot for picnics amongst locals, and cliff jumping is also very popular.
 The site is covered with thick forest, making an incredible landscape.
-At the banks of the hole, tourists can soak the sun after diving into deep water.
+At the banks of the hole, tourists can soak up the sun after diving into deep water.

 Dog River, West Berlin